 Child Advocacy offers a monthly support group for those raising non-biological children (foster parents, adoptive parents, relative caregivers, kinship caregivers, and fictive caregivers).
 This group provides social support, community networking of resources, group facilitation, and professional training.
 A new training topic is offered each month and can be used towards required training hours.
 Meetings are held on the second Tuesday of every month from 6:00-8:00 p.m.
 Childcare is provided.
 Contact us today to add your contact information to our email and call lists!

 The Baby Pantry is open each Wednesday from 11:00 a.m.-3:00 p.m., providing free diapers, wipes, formula, food, clothing, and more.
 It is available to all Gratiot County residents with children under age 5.
 There are absolutely no income requirements to receive our services.
-The Baby Pantry will be closed on direct holidays and when Alma Public Schools close due to weather.
+The Baby Pantry will be closed during holidays and when Alma Public Schools close due to weather.

 Volunteers are always needed.
 We rely on our Baby Pantry Volunteers to help us run the pantry when it’s open, and help with organization and restocking when it’s closed.
 There are many opportunities with flexible hours.
 All Volunteers receive onboarding training, infant safe sleep training, and are invited to our annual Baby Pantry meeting.
 Visit our Volunteer Opportunities tab to learn more.